Skip to main content

 });

-This isn't testing browser behavior; it's testing that the class survives refactoring.
-A future contributor who removes the animation classes will see a failing test that makes the intent explicit.
+This isn't testing browser behavior; it's testing that the class survives a refactor.
+A future contributor who strips the animation classes gets a failing test that spells out the intent for them.

-A global animation: none rule treats all motion the same.
-Component-level motion-reduce: utilities let us distinguish between motion that's decorative and motion that communicates state.
+A global animation: none rule treats all motion the same, while component-level motion-reduce: utilities let me separate the motion that's pure decoration from the motion that's carrying meaning.
 Twelve components, twelve decisions, twelve lines of Tailwind.
-The audit is the work; the implementation is trivial.
+The audit was the actual work; once that was done the code was the easy part.